ayoubelkbadi/GED-via-Optimal-Transport/README.md

 ```
 ### Code Running
 #### Datasets
-The datasets we use are AIDS, Linux and IMDB from [GEDGNN](https://github.com/ChengzhiPiao/GEDGNN/tree/master).
-The ground-truth GEDs and node matching are stored in `TaGED.json`
+The datasets utilized in this study are AIDS, Linux and IMDB.
+These datasets are provided in the directory `./json_data`.
+The ground-truth GEDs and node matching are stored in the file `TaGED.json`

 #### Training
 An example of training GEDIOT on AIDS for 20 epochs